Cavitation: Cleaning

 In industrial cleaning applications, cavitation has sufficient power to overcome the particle-to-substrate adhesion forces, loosening contaminants.
 The threshold pressure required to initiate cavitation is a strong function of the pulse width and the power input.
 This method works by generating acoustic cavitation in the cleaning fluid, picking up and carrying contaminant particles away in the hope that they do not reattach to the material being cleaned (which is a possibility when the object is immersed, for example in an ultrasonic cleaning bath).
 The same physical forces that remove contaminants also have the potential to damage the target being cleaned.

 Food and beverage

 Eggs

 Cavitation has been applied to egg pasteurization.
 A hole-filled rotor produces cavitation bubbles, heating the liquid from within.
-Equipment surfaces stay cooler than the passing liquid, so eggs don't harden as they did on the hot surfaces of older equipment.
+Equipment surfaces stay cooler than the passing liquid, so eggs do not harden as they did on the hot surfaces of older equipment.
 The intensity of cavitation can be adjusted, making it possible to tune the process for minimum protein damage.